MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/share-screen.md

 If you're on a call using Microsoft Dynamics 365 Remote Assist mobile, you can share your screen with remote collaborators on the call to share real-time information.

 > [!NOTE]
-> For optimal screen sharing, make sure that you're using the latest version of the Dynamics 365 Remote Assist mobile app.
+> For optimal screen sharing, make sure that you're using the latest version (version 2022.4.13 or later) of the Dynamics 365 Remote Assist mobile app.

 ## Share your screen